 Is App Testing Necessary?

 As mentioned above, imperfections can ruin a good app idea.
-For example, bugs can cause crashing, errors, lags, malfunctions, and long loading screens.
+For example, bugs can cause crashes, errors, lags, malfunctions, and long loading screens.
 Research shows that 71% of users uninstall apps with these issues.
 The truth is, it’s nearly impossible to create a bug-free app.
 However, testing the app adequately minimizes the bugs, improving its performance.

 Moreover, testing helps developers see the app from the user’s perspective rather than their own, which allows them to detect any UI/UX and performance issues and fix them before launch.